epicnerd1990/hawgts/docs/advanced.md

 ## Custom template
 Templates are used to indicate what type of interface to present, based on the device chosen and your prefered style.
 They control icons, layouts, rows and commands send to HA.
 See the JSON below for detailed specifications.
 Instructions for creating a custom template:
-> A desktop editor is highly reccommended for editing large amounts of code like this.
+> A desktop editor is highly recommended for editing large amounts of code like this.
 See [editing Kode from your desktop](https://docs.kustom.rocks/docs/tutorials/Edit_kode_desktop/) for more information

 1. Open the template JSON.
 It can be found in the global `json/template` or [templates.json](templates.json) (these are identical)
 2. Find an existing template that is similar to what you want and make a copy of the array.
 Assign "device_type" to `custom` and name templates accordingly (see below reference JSON)
 3. Append your theme JSON into the global `json/theme`.
-Only copy your template array and paste it into the blank space at the bottom of the JSON (leaving the remaining brackets below your insertation)
+Only copy your template array and paste it into the blank space at the bottom of the JSON (leaving the remaining brackets below the insertion)
 3. Save everything, then select `custom` template from `devicetype`
 4. Select the Template number in `templateselect` that matches the name you assigned
 5. Save everything again